AESPS/operative-agent/README.md

 ---

+## 📜 License

+MIT License - See [LICENSE](LICENSE) for details

+---

 ## ⚠️ Disclaimer

 This tool is designed for **authorized security testing and CTF competitions only**.

 - ✅ Educational purposes in controlled environments
 - ✅ CTF competitions and wargames
 - ✅ Penetration testing with explicit permission
 - ❌ Unauthorized access to systems
 - ❌ Malicious activities